studentland/go-syntax/README.md

-# go-syntax
-The `go` programming language syntax abstracts
+The `go` programming language syntax examples.
+To refresh memory, or to studying `go` from another programming language